 Duval County: Deadline for magnet schools is Feb.
 28. Deadline for choice schools is May 15.
 Out-of-county students can only be placed after all in county students have been assigned and only if there are still seats available.

-Clay County: A committee is expected to come up with a plan by the end of February.
+Clay County: A committee has developed a tentative plan that should be voted on at the April meeting of the School Board.
 Like St. Johns County, they don’t have many schools with room for out-of-county students.

 Nassau County is currently in process of advertising its proposed open enrollment plan and determining which schools will be eligible, since its schools are also pretty full.
 The School Board scheduled to vote Feb.
 23. They also don’t anticipate a large impact because they only share a border with two Florida counties: Baker and Duva.